The Wastewater Treatment Process

 4. Primary Treatment

-The water flows into primary settling tanks, and is guided towards the hopper in the base of the tank.
+The water flows into primary settling tanks and is guided toward the hopper at the base of the tank.
 During this, the hopper arm moves around the edge of the tank.
 This allows for the treated water to move towards the edges and the sedimentation to flow and settle at the bottom of the tank.

 5. Secondary Treatment (biological stage)

 The wastewater treatment plant will use bacteria to consume contaminants, carbon, phosphorous and biodegradable organics.
-This will turn into sludge, excess sludge is pumped out and moved to the digestion tanks for further treatment before the water will enter the settling tanks.
+This will turn into sludge.
+Excess sludge is pumped out and moved to the digestion tanks for further treatment before the water enters the settling tanks.

-Digestion Tanks Sludge is heated and mixed.
-Biogas is produced during this process from the sludge.
-Wastewater treatment plants can reuse this for electrical and thermal energy production.
+Digestion Tanks: Sludge is heated and mixed, producing biogas.
+Wastewater treatment plants can reuse this biogas for electrical and thermal energy production.
 Water is then separated from the sludge and taken back for further treatment.

 7. Disposal of sludge

-All of the sludge gathered is disposed in a sanitary landfill.
-After about a month sludge will be dried out enough to use for agricultural reasons such as fertilization of industrial crops.
+All of the sludge gathered is disposed of in a sanitary landfill.
+After about a month, the sludge will be dried out enough to be used for agricultural purposes, such as fertilizing industrial crops.

 8. Disinfection and Deep Inspection

-The final step to the treatment plant undergoes a thorough inspection to analyze the contamination level.
+The final step: The treatment plant undergoes a thorough inspection to analyze the contamination level.
 They make sure the treated water is acceptable to the highest standards.
 If the water passes this inspection it can be reused for domestic or industrial purposes.

 Wastewater treatment plants must reach a certain quality standard at the end of this process.
-In order to have this quality, they must make sure they stay up to date on maintenance and equipment.
+To have this quality, they must ensure they stay up to date on maintenance and equipment.
 This equipment can be heavy and hard to maneuver.